Sylvan Beach Pier

 What to Bring

-- Field (Scout) uniform or activity (any Scout t-shirt) uniform for registered Scouts
+- Field uniform (Scout uniform) or activity uniform (any Scout t-shirt) for registered Cub Scouts

-- Fishing pole (a fishing license is not required for Scouts)
+- Fishing pole (a fishing license is not required for Cub Scouts)

 - Closed toed shoes